 Q: What unique approach do you bring to startups with a legal background?

-Fui: “Good, calculated and well analysed judgment / decision making – litigation lawyers are trained to think on their feet, and adapt to changing situations – this is crucial in business.
-Maturity and a broad breadth of experiences – as a lawyer you deal with many different types of situations and people, all of which enrich you view of the world and adds to what I call ‘experiential wisdom’ : which is short for saying that you make better decisions – both knowingly and perhaps more importantly, even subconsciously because you can draw parallels from a wide variety of similar situations and circumstances previously encountered.”
+Fui: “Good, calculated and well-analysed judgment/decision making – litigation lawyers are trained to think on their feet and adapt to changing situations – this is crucial in business.
+Maturity and a broad breadth of experiences – as a lawyer you deal with many different types of situations and people, all of which enrich your view of the world and add to what I call ‘experiential wisdom’: which is short for saying that you make better decisions – both knowingly and perhaps more importantly, even subconsciously because you can draw parallels from a wide variety of similar situations and circumstances previously encountered.”

-Q: Kaodim has established itself as a very interesting source for consumers to purchases services.
+Q: Kaodim has established itself as a very interesting source for consumers to purchase services.
 Is law among those services?
 What are the most popular services you offer?